gouravgithub7710/URL-SHORTENER/PROJECT-NOTES.md

   -react-router-dom lets you switch between pages in a  React app without reloading.
 It helps handle routes  like /home or /about easily.

   -create createBrowserRouter in app.jsx for handel pages

+# Install Graph --
+ npm install recharts

+    --  Recharts is a React-based charting library that makes it easy to create responsive, customizable charts.
+    Install it using: npm install recharts to add it to your React project.